 4. The PCF makes the policy decision including the applicable updated Policy Control Request Trigger(s) and/or updated UE Policy and/or updated N2 PC5 policy if the "V2X" feature is supported.
 The PCF checks if the size of determined UE policy exceeds a predefined limit the same as step 6 in subclause 5.6.1.2.

-5. If the PCF decided to update the Policy Control Request Trigger(s) in step4, the V-PCF shall invoke the Npcf_UEPolicyControl_UpdateNotify service operation by sending an HTTP POST request to the resource URI "{notificationUri}/update".
+5. If the PCF decided to update the Policy Control Request Trigger(s) in step4, the V-PCF shall invoke the Npcf_UEPolicyControl_UpdateNotify service operation by sending an HTTP POST request to the callback URI "{notificationUri}/update".

 6. The AMF sends an HTTP "204 No Content" response to the PCF.